 Theoretical treatments of the stability of these types of boundaries are provided in Sodhi (1977) and Pritchard et al. (1979).
 In the latter case, a rough derivation of plastic flow parameters was obtained from a comparison of observed southerly ice "breakouts" in Bering Strait to estimates of time dependent wind- and water-drag stresses acting on the ice cover.
 In this instance, internal ice forces were expected to be of lesser importance, but were suggested to be of possibly greater significance at other ice edge locations.
 Sodhi's treatment involved the application of models, originally derived from the movement of grain or sand through hoppers, to the macroscopic ice case.
-Although estimates of a cohesive strength parameter were obtained, neither this calculation or the Pritchard et al. (1979) treatment have been extended to include the produced by an icebreaking vessel.
+Although estimates of a cohesive strength parameter were obtained, neither this calculation or the Pritchard et al. (1979) treatment have been extended to include the presence of an externally-introduced structural flaw of the type that could be produced by an icebreaking vessel.